 We as an organization will also be working internally to educate staff on the key elements to promoting equity in our community by: building our understanding of the core issues, building our organizational capacity to focus on equity, and building a supportive workplace for our staff that mirrors an inclusive culture.
 Below you will read about some of our most exciting programming that is already working to improve educational and life outcomes for children, adults, and older people.

-United Way’s Collective Impact Fund supports over 155,000 residents of Tucson and Southern Arizona from Birth to End-of-Life.
+United Way’s Community Impact Fund supports over 155,000 residents of Tucson and Southern Arizona from Birth to End-of-Life.

 Through programming, partnerships, and collaboration we: